 Other items you can bring

-- Water in a clear bottle with the label removed.
+- A soft drink/non-alcoholic drink in a clear plastic bottle with the label removed.

 - Snacks in a clear container that will not disturb other students.